RubixDev/Rug/README.md

 Categories: `FEATURE, SURVIVAL, RUG`
 ### dispensersCureVillagers
 Powered dispensers pointing at zombie villagers with an active weakness effect start their curing process
+Note: Villagers cured with dispenser have no curing player associated, so they will not lower their trades.
 Categories: `EXPERIMENTAL, DISPENSER, FEATURE, SURVIVAL, RUG`
 ### dragonDropsElytra
 Ender Dragon drops an Elytra when killed